Julia Hoffman: The Cure

 The treatments for Barnabas began to show unusual effects, and Barnabas' hand aged to that of an old man.
 After a failed attempt to reverse the aging, Barnabas' entire body aged to its true chronological age.
 Julia volunteered to become Barnabas' victim, hoping that not only could he use her blood to return to his youthful state, but that he would see her sincerity.
 He declined her offer, attacking Carolyn Stoddard (Nancy Barrett), who had sneaked into the Old House basement and discovered his coffin.
 The blood from Carolyn returned Barnabas to his normal appearance, and she became his eyes, ears and hands at Collinwood.
 Barnabas refused to continue the experiments, even though Julia had calculated that her timetable of treatments would deliver more positive results.

 Barnabas now began a plan to drive Julia insane by making her believe that Dave Woodard's ghost was haunting her.
 Hoping the ghost of Sarah Collins would protect her, Julia managed to speak with the spirit of the little girl, who was upset that Julia had aided Barnabas in Woodard's murder.
 Julia told Barnabas that she had spoken to his sister, who intervened when Barnabas tried to strangle her.
 The doctor later confirmed that David was telling the truth about Sarah to Elizabeth Collins Stoddard and Victoria Winters, and urged the Collins family to hold a séance to contact the girl's spirit.
-Julia assisted Roger Collins (Louis Edmonds) in the ritual, during which Victoria disappeared to the year 1795.
+Julia assisted Roger Collins (Edmonds) in the ritual, during which Victoria disappeared to the year 1795.
 Like the rest of the members of the séance, Julia was frozen in time when Victoria vanished.

 As far as Julia and other séance participants were aware, Victoria suddenly reappeared in an eighteenth-century dress reacting as if she was being strangled (she had travelled back just as she was being hanged for witchcraft).
 Julia did not allow Roger or Elizabeth to call a doctor, finally admitting that she was actually a doctor and not a historian.
 While unable to explain Victoria's disappearance and reappearance at the table, she deduced that the marks on her neck were rope burns and that she had also been shot in the arm.
 Unwilling to expose Barnabas as a vampire and reveal her true motivations for coming to Collinwood, Julia lied to Elizabeth that she had been close to suffering a nervous breakdown in her medical practice and left to write a book about the Collins family as therapy.
 Although appearing calm to everyone else, Julia enjoyed the fact that Barnabas feared Victoria may have learned his secret in 1795, and that he had no control of the situation.
-She gloated and refused to let the vampire in to see Victoria while she rested in her room.
+She gloated and refused to let Barnabas in to see Victoria while she rested in her room.